dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 * Open the `html` file in your internet browser, and you should see something like this<p align="center"><img src="images/captus_clean.png" alt="clean" width="900"></p>

-#### All the screen output you saw during the execution of `captus` is in the log file `captus-clean.log` This is very important as it contains all the information related to the parameter of the run and any possible errors.
+#### All the screen output you saw during the execution of `captus` is in the log file `captus-clean.log`.
+This is very important as it contains all the information related to the parameters of the run and any possible errors.
 This is the case for all four modules of `CAPTUS`

-* In case you want to create a similar report we did before with `multiqc` you can do it with
+* In case you want to create a similar report as we did it before with `multiqc`; you can do it with

 		cd 02_qc_stats_after